- Home

 If you share finances with the person who has died and your income has fallen as a result, managing with less money can be a real struggle.
 It might be worth looking at drawing up a new budget if you are able to, and our article Budgeting if your income has reduced has some information on how to do this.

-If you had joint debts with the person who has died and are now facing paying them alone, you might already be able to see that you will find it difficult to stay on top of things.
+If you had joint debts with the person who has died and are now facing paying them alone, you might already be finding it difficult to stay on top of things.
 If you’ve found yourself in this situation, it can be a good idea to seek professional advice as soon as possible.

 There are plenty of free sources of advice available and many charities and organisations can help you negotiate debt repayment plans with your creditors on your behalf.
 These include: